FraunhoferIOSB/FAAAST-Service/docs/source/interfaces/endpoint.md

 To monitor the execution state call `.../operation-status/{handleId}` and once finished you can get the result calling `.../operation-results/{handleId}` or `.../operation-results/{handleId}/$value` for the ValueOnly serialization.
 :::

-Depeneding on the in & inoutput arguments, the payload should look like this.
+Depending on the in & inoutput arguments, the payload should look like this.

 ```{code-block} json
 :caption: Example payload for invoking operations synchronously